umnikos/hexc/spec.md

 -!
 "11" is printed during comptime
 -->
 ```
-Macros are allowed to have recursive (even mutually recursive) definitions.

 Compile-time execution of regular words is done not through any actual execution (casting hexes), but through simulation instead.
 Such simulated effects are defined on a per-word basis with the `SIMULATE:` syntax.